kyoheiu/leaf/README.md

 mkdir .index
 ```

-2. Then `docker compose up -d` will do the work.
+2. Then `docker compose up -d` will do the rest.

 `docker-compose.yml` example: